tamslo/uyg-pharme-conversion/README.md

 ## How to use

 1. Convert your data to VCF
-   * If your data is in 23andMe format, use
+   * If your data is in PLINK format, first convert it to 23andMe format:

+     ```bash
+     docker run --rm -v ./data:/data -w /data uyg-to-pharme \
+       plink --bed data.bed --bim data.bim --fam data.fam \
+         --recode 23 --out data
+     ```

+   * To convert the 23andMe format, do:

      ```bash
      docker run --rm -v ./data:/data -w /data uyg-to-pharme \